Hrydchyk/rsschool-cv/cv.md

 + [GitHub](https://github.com/Hrydchyk)
 ***
 ## ABOUT MYSELF ##
 I am 30 years old.
 I work as an ecologist.
 My profession is not developing in the country.
 So I want to learn the profession of front-end developer.
 I study "JS Course" in RSSchool.

-My strength
+My strength:
 + purposefulness
 + quick learner
 + team playing